Shantanu1099/Shantanu1099/README.md

 -->

-## Hello👋 I'm Shantanu Singh
+## Hey👋 I'm Shantanu Singh

-I am a fullstack developer from India 🇮🇳 I am working as a Software Engineer at [Kanerika](https://kanerika.com/).
+I am a full-stack software developer with around 3 years of work experience from India 🇮🇳, currently working as a Software Engineer at [Kanerika](https://kanerika.com/).

 ### Currently I am working with ...